railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 At this stage the product sold to the customer has been manufactured and the raw materials have been consumed and taken out of stock.

-.. tip:: **Point**  *Automatic Actions*
+.. tip:: Automatic Actions

-    As well as managing the use of materials and the production of stocks, manufacturing can have the following effects which are detailed further on in the chapter:
+    As well as managing the use of materials and the production of stocks, manufacturing can have the following automatic effects which are detailed further on in the chapter:

     * adding value to stock,